Meadow Brook Mobile Home Park

 Fahrenheit 250

-If you’re with a crowd, we suggest that you try their “build your own bbq combos,” which come with three types of meat served with housemade pickles, onions, white bread, plus two choices of side dishes.
+If you’re with a crowd, we suggest that you try their “build your own bbq combos,” which come with three types of meat served with housemade pickles, onions, and white bread, plus two choices of side dishes.

 Momo’s Meat Market

-This resto might be one of the best barbecue places in Sacramento, assuming that you don’t mind the barbecue smoke scent on your clothes (and hair), especially if you stay too long in their parking lot where the restaurant keeps their smoking grills.
+This resto might be one of the best barbecue places in Sacramento, assuming that you don’t mind the barbecue smoke scent on your clothes (and hair), especially if you stay too long in the parking lot where the restaurant keeps their smoking grills.

 Sauced BBQ & Spirit